-Scott Mauvais is the Director of Technology and Civic Innovation at Microsoft where he works with local leaders to infuse technology into existing real-world systems to make cities better places to live, learn, work, and innovate.
+Scott Mauvais is the Director Microsoft Cities where he works with local leaders to infuse technology into existing real-world systems to make cities better places to live, learn, work, and innovate.

 Prior to that, Scott worked for Microsoft Consulting Services where he ran early stage projects for customers in Microsoft’s Early Adopter Program.
 He has written extensively for Microsoft Press and Ziff-Davis.

-Prior to joining Ground Floor and sf.citi, Jeremy worked on both political campaigns and in state government.
-His campaign experience has ranged from field to communications to management at the national, state, and local levels.
-In 2009 and 2010, he served a full term as Chief of Staff and Legislative Aide to a House member in the Virginia House of Delegates, Virginia General Assembly.
-A fifth generation San Franciscan, Jeremy is dedicated to public service, working to improve the lives of others.
+Prior to joining Ground Floor, Jeremy worked on both political campaigns and in state government.
+His campaign experience has ranged from field to communications to management at the national, state and local levels.
+In 2009 and 2010, he served as Legislative Assistant to a House member in the Virginia House of Delegates, Virginia General Assembly.
+A fifth generation San Franciscan, Jeremy is dedicated to public service working to improve the lives of others.

 SF TECH COUNCIL STAFF